flaviacoelho/racr-sysmap/README.md

 <br>

 <h3> Data Extraction </h3>
 We collected 7 conference proceedings papers and 3 journal articles.
-These eleven manuscripts were used as a starting set for a backward snowballing procedure, that led to three 3 new conference papers.
-Details at <b>/dataExtraction</b>.
+These eleven manuscripts were used as a starting set for a backward snowballing procedure, that led to three 3 new conference papers [2,3,9].
 <br>
 <br>